 WE ALL WANT TO BE HEALTHY, ATHLETIC, ENERGETIC AND IN GOOD SHAPE

 Cooking, eating genuine food and training have always been my life-long passion and – indeed – my lifestyle.
 By cooking well you will keep your appetite satisfied while taking advantage of key ingredients that are beneficial to your health.
 You are what you eat!
 Check my last book: The Mamma Mia!
 Diet

-MY 8 TIPS THAT MAKE A DIFFERENCE FOR A HEALTHIER AND HAPPIER LIFE – THE ITALIAN WAY
+The MAMMA MIA DIET 8 TIPS THAT MAKE A DIFFERENCE FOR A HEALTHIER AND HAPPIER LIFE – THE ITALIAN WAY

 1. Shop intelligently.
 Plan your meals, make a list of “good” food (not junk food) and buy only what’s on the list.
 Having “wrong” food at home will also cause too many temptations.
-Read the labels, it is important to be aware of what there is in your food.
+Read labels, it is important to be aware of what there is in your food.

 2. Respect meals during the day.
 Never skip the 3 main meals: Breakfast (the most important of the day), Lunch and Dinner.
 Eat two light snacks throughout the day (one in the morning and the other one in the afternoon, preferably a piece of fruit or a few fresh, unsalted nuts.
 Fast food is not always junk food.).
 This will keep your hormone peaks stable, preventing insulin peaks that lead to weight gain.
 More importantly, rather than tracking weight, you should be aware of your body composition.
 Body composition reveals the relative proportions of fat and lean mass in the body.